tsileo/microblog.pub/docs/developer_guide.md

 ### Media storage

-The uploads are stored in the `data/` directory, using a simple content-addressed storage (file contents hash is the name of the store BLOB).
+The uploads are stored in the `data/` directory, using a simple content-addressed storage (file contents hash is BLOB filename).
 Files metadata are stored in the database.

 ## Installation